armbian/build/documentation/user-faq.md

 	apt-get install lightdm

-Or edit the contents of file
+... or edit the contents of file:

 	/etc/default/nodm